-Mary Kelly - Professor, Interdisciplinary Studio
+Mary Kelly - Distinguished Professor, Interdisciplinary Studio

-Her solo exhibitions include the Centre for Contemporary Art, Ujazdowski Castle, Warsaw; Museo Universitario de Ciencias y Arte, Mexico City; the Santa Monica Museum of Art; the Generali Foundation, Vienna; the New Museum of Contemporary Art, New York; the Power Plant, Toronto; the Vancouver Art Gallery; Konstmuseet Malmö; the Helsinki City Art Museum; The Institute of Contemporary Art, London; and the Museum of Modern Art, Oxford.
+Her solo exhibitions include retrospectives at Moderna Museet, Stockholm; the Whitworth Art Gallery, Manchester; and the Centre for Contemporary Art, Ujazdowski Castle, Warsaw; as well as major surveys at Museo Universitario de Ciencias y Arte, Mexico City; the Santa Monica Museum of Art; the Generali Foundation, Vienna; the New Museum of Contemporary Art, New York; the Power Plant, Toronto; the Vancouver Art Gallery; Konstmuseet Malmö; the Helsinki City Art Museum; The Institute of Contemporary Art, London; and the Museum of Modern Art, Oxford.